robinoud/BADS7604_HW4_Transfer_Learning/README.md

 ## 6. Discussion

 • Surprisingly, Transfer learning, training only a classifier for the new dataset, classifies data better than fine-tuning, replacing and retraining the classifier, and then fine-tuning the weights of the pre-trained network via backpropagation.
-However, recall that pre-trained on ImageNet dataset has been trained on millions of images, including xxx images.
+However, recall that pre-trained on ImageNet dataset has been trained on millions of images.
 Its convolutional layers and trained weights can detect generic features such as edges, colors, etc.

 • In this experiment, we find that using some higher model architectures requiring computational power does not guarantee to work best with every dataset.
 On the other hand, **`EfficientNetB0`** architecture with the least complexity outperforms the image dataset with lesser size.

+• We accidentally created CNN models that misclassified the class of Thong by looking at the background instead of capturing its unique patterns.
+It reminds us to be fully aware of collecting a good set of images for Deep learning models.

 ## 7. Conclusion

- In this study, we solved an **`image classification`** problem with our custom dataset using **`transfer learning`** and **`fine-tuning`**.
+In this study, we solved an image classification problem with our custom dataset using transfer learning and fine-tuning.
 Transfer learning can be a great starting point for training a model when not possessing a large amount of data.
-It requires that a model has been pre-trained on a robust source task which can be easily adapted to solve a smaller target task like classifying the **`Buddha images`**.
+We can easily adapt it to solve multi-class classification and recognize classes of the Five Buddha Statues with an accuracy of 93.37% on the test set.

 Moreover, collecting our own set of images that cannot be classified with models pre-trained on ImageNet makes us think deeply about how ConvNet works with an image and how we handle the data before passing it through the model's layers.

 ## End Credit
  This study is a part of **`Deep Learning course`**  (BADS7604), Businuss Analytics and Data Science, National Institute of Development Admistration (**`NIDA`**)